DanielSvub/anytype/README.md

 # AnyType

-AnyType is a Go library providing dynamic data structures with a JSON support.
+AnyType is a Go library providing dynamic data structures with JSON support.
 It contains a number of advanced features with API inspired by Java collections.

 It supports following data types compatible with JSON standard:
 - string